purplefox/vertx_bug/README.md

 8. (Right most window) Use the Hazelcast tool to print the contents.
 At this point you see that the handler that was just Ctrl+C (port 6667) remains in the list.

-Appologise for the crassness of the Hz.java but it was just for deubgging purposes :)
+Appologies for the crassness of the Hz.java but it was just for deubgging purposes :)